-In later drawing series, Burga affirmed her commitment to the destabilization of ubiquitous and singular authorship by appropriating subject matter from newspaper clippings and children’s drawings.
-As she explained, “I want to escape from the artist’s taste and from subjective self-abstraction, because the worst thing an artist can do is to be self-complacent and please the public.
+Burga’s varied works on paper, from faithful facsimiles to automatic drawings to deliberately deskilled compositions, reflect her belief that complacency was the death knell of artistic innovation.
+As she explained, “I wanted to escape the artist’s taste and that subjective self-abstraction, because the worst thing an artist can do is to be self-complacent and please the public.
 I’ve always believed that.”